-RUNGAND adds a ladder rung to the Jaguar Ladder Logic.
-The ladder is run every 55 milliseconds in the Jaguar O/S whenever there is a change in the ladder inputs.
+RUNGAND adds a ladder rung to the terminal's Ladder Logic.
+The ladder is run every 55 milliseconds in the terminal's O/S whenever there is a change in the ladder inputs.
 The rung inputs are physical discrete inputs or global discrete data from Shared Data.
 The outputs are physical discrete outputs or global discrete data in Shared Data.
 This rung takes two inputs, AND's them together, and outputs the value.

-RUNGAND input1, input2, output
+RUNGAND input1,input2,output